hatsumatsu/s/README.md

 });

 state.subscribe('lunch', () => {
-    // fired when any (child-) property of 'lunch' is updated.
+    // fired when 'lunch' or any of its child properties is updated.
 });

 // UNSUBSCRIBE